 Oil in War

 “Now, it cannot be stated too forcefully, American oil, which amounted in all to 6 billion barrels, out of a total of 7 billion barrels consumed by the Allies for the period of World War Two, brought victory!
-Without the prodigious delivery of oil from the U. S. this global war, quite frankly, could never have been won.” – Keith Miller, History News Network.
+Without the prodigious delivery of oil from the U. S. this global war, quite frankly, could never have been won.”
+Keith Miller on the role of oil in war, History News Network, 2002.

 As England fought for its survival during World Way II, a team of American oil drillers, derrickmen, roustabouts and motormen secretly boarded the converted troopship HMS Queen Elizabeth in March 1943.
 Once their story was revealed years later, they would become known as the roughnecks of Sherwood Forest.